nusco/sssmoke/README.md

     sssmoke directory_name      # sssmoke templates from another directory sssmoke template_name.erb   # sssmoke a single template at http://localhost:8888/

 That's all.
-(As to the reason why it's called "Sssmoke"- that story would be better told in person.)
+(As to the reason why it's called "Sssmoke" - that story would be better told in person.)